DavidDock/cheers-to-beers/README.md

 ### Navigation Bars and Footer

 Having three navigation bars allows users to have easy access to all features.
-These navigation bars are pivotal to the overal design theme of the website echoing bar signs and menus, giving the user the feel that they are in a virtual bar.
+These navigation bars are pivotal to the overall design theme of the website echoing bar signs and menus, giving the user the feel that they are in a virtual bar.

 #### Top Nav Bar
 User Logged Out